realworldocaml/book/book/testing/README.md

 of expect tests is simply to capture the behavior of a complex bit of code that you don't necessarily have a small specification of (UNFINISHED)

+## Ideas for extending this chapter

+- More realistic examples of expect tests.
+This is tricky, because natural examples are often kind of long.
+- Maybe a tic-tac-toe game?
+- How to use randomness in a non-random way?
+- Is it worth talking about the technique of capturing random examples, and then printing out changes to those examples?
+- Talk about how to write things so they're more testable.
+Determinism is a big deal here.
+Should we show off the state-machine-with-events style?
+- Talk about using Synchronous_time_source, for Async applications?
+- Give examples of ways of making expect tests with pretty output?